INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 #### Process

-The main steps of the data pipeline of the SEP pilot are:

 _**Step 1: Data acquisition**_

 Italian and French Air quality data have been extracted from the websites mentioned above.
-The extracted datasets were uploaded to the FTP area of the project.
+The extracted datasets were uploaded to the SFTP area of the project.

 _**Step2: Data processing**_

 **Census data**

-Italian census data have been transformed according to the requested Data Structure through a script in R language, available [here](https://github.com/INTERSTAT/Statistics-Contextualized/files/7539489/Pilot.A.-.census.data.processing.txt).
-More in detail, data have been filtered and NUTS3 variable has been added using data LAUs codes published on Eurostat website.
+Italian census data have been transformed according to the requested Data Structure through a script in R language available [here](https://github.com/INTERSTAT/Statistics-Contextualized/files/7539489/Pilot.A.-.census.data.processing.txt).
+More in detail, data have been filtered and NUTS3 variable (Third level of NUTS classification) has been added using a dataset with LAUs codes published on Eurostat website.
 Concerning French census data, an R script allows to obtain the CSV file directly from the data published on Insee's web site.
-The script uses auxiliary CSV files containing reference data about age groups (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/age-groups.csv)) and French LAU/NUTS (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/nuts3-fr.csv)) which are also described in the CSVW metadata, available [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/sep/sep-census.csv-metadata.json).
+The script uses auxiliary CSV files containing reference data about age groups (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/age-groups.csv)) and French LAU/NUTS (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/nuts3-fr.csv)) which are also described in the CSVW metadata available [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/sep/sep-census.csv-metadata.json).

 **Air quality data**

 The Data transformation phase was applied only to the dataset related to the PM10 pollutant.
-The French dataset about the PM10 taken from the European Environmental Agency and uploaded to the FTP server, in its initial version contains the geographic coordinates; it has been enriched with the Municipality codes through a script in java using the specific service/API.
+The French dataset about the PM10 taken from the European Environmental Agency and uploaded to the SFTP server, in its initial version contains the geographic coordinates; it has been enriched with the Municipality codes through a script in java using the specific service/API.
 NUTS3 codes have been added to classify both Italian and French territories, while metadata regarding pollutant type, data reference time and aggregation type have been added in the Italian dataset.
-Transformation script in R language: processing_ETL_AIR.R.txt
-Input files have been uploaded from ftp source as is.
-Harmonization has been done via SQL union queries wrapped in a single view.
+Data transformation has been implemented in R language.
+Once input files have been uploaded, data harmonization has been done via SQL union queries wrapped in a single view.

 _**Step3: Conceptual integration**_